 However, if the contributor withdraws the SRS only after the statutory retirement age of 62, he/she will be given a 50% tax concession – i.e. only 50% of withdrawals are taxable.

 In gist, the Supplementary Retirement Scheme is a practical tool that will allow Singapore’s working population to save up for the future.

-Through attractive tax break, the SRS accrues significant cost savings for individual contributors.
+Through an attractive tax breaks, the SRS accrues significant cost savings for individual contributors.
 In addition, it remains a viable supplement to existing forms of retirement planning and long-term savings programs.

 The SRS in a Nutshell

-The SRS is intended to complement the Central Provident Fund (CPF), which are meant to provide for housing, medical, and basic living needs after retirement.
+The SRS is intended to complement the Central Provident Fund (CPF), which is meant to provide for housing, medical, and basic living needs after retirement.

 Unlike the CPF scheme, which is compulsory for all citizens and permanent residents, the Singapore SRS is voluntary.
 SRS members may contribute a varying amount to SRS up to a certain cap at their own discretion.
 The contributions may be used to purchase various investment instruments.